adopted-ember-addons/ember-launch-darkly/README.md

 The user `key` is the only required attribute, see the [Launch Darkly documentation](https://docs.launchdarkly.com/docs/js-sdk-reference#section-users) for the other attributes you can provide.

+The `initialize()` function accepts a second parameter, an object, which is **optional**.
+It allows to you configure the Launch Darkly client, see the [Launch Darkly documentation](https://docs.launchdarkly.com/sdk/client-side/javascript#customizing-your-client) to learn more about available options and default values.

 ```js
 // /app/application/route.js